On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$

 \begin{corollary} Let $A \in \bbF^{m \times m}$ and $A' \in \bbF^{m' \times m'}$.
 Then $\hom(G, A) = \hom(G, A')$ for every \emph{simple} graph $G$ iff $m = m'$ and there is a permutation matrix $P \in \bbF^{m \times m}$ such that $A' = P^T A P$. \end{corollary}

-Our proof of Theorem~\ref{thm:gh-main} will show that for any given $H, H'$, there is an explicitly constructed finite family of graphs in $\calPLG^{\simp}[k]$ such that the condition for all $G \in \calPLG^{\simp}[k]$ can be replaced with for all $G$ in this family, thus explicitly finitary.
+Our proof of Theorem~\ref{thm:gh-main} will show that for any given $H, H'$, there is an explicitly constructed finite family of graphs in $\calPLG^{\simp}[k]$ such that the condition ``for all $G \in \calPLG^{\simp}[k]$'' can be replaced with ``for all $G$ in this family'', and thus we have an explicit finitary family of test graphs.
 Moreover, this provides an explicit set of ``witnesses'' that can be used to make various complexity dichotomy theorems for graph homomorphism \emph{effective}, in particular, making the pinning steps in~\cite{Cai-Chen-Lu-2013} computable, which was an open problem.